discordjs/guide/guide/creating-your-bot/command-deployment.md

 Slash commands can be registered in two ways; in one specific guild, or for every guild the bot is in.
 We're going to look at single-guild registration first, as this is a good way to develop and test your commands before a global deployment.

-Your application will need the `applications.commands` scope authorized in a guild for either its global or guild slash commands to appear, and to register them in a specific guild without error.
+Your application will need the `applications.commands` scope authorized in a guild for any of its slash commands to appear, and to be able register them in a specific guild without error.

 Slash commands only need to be registered once, and updated when the definition (description, options etc) is changed.
 As there is a daily limit on command creations, it's not necessary nor desirable to connect a whole client to the gateway or do this on every `ready` event.
 As such, a standalone script using the lighter REST manager is preferred.